Ghostscypher/php-mpesa/specifications.md

     // transaction on M-Pesa Core system.
     public String getSecurityCredential();

+    // If the user has their own certificate this method allows them to set the path
+    // of the certificates, if none of this is supplied we will use our own
+    // certificates found in the certificates folder public MpesaConfig setSandboxCertificatePath();
+    public MpesaConfig setProductionCertificatePath();

+    // Allow the user to get the paths public string getSandboxCertificatePath();
+    public string getProductionCertificatePath();

     // This is used to generate the security credential
     // This is the security credential password public MpesaConfig setInitiatorPassword();